 Greenwood Furnace Folk Gathering is a wonderful weekend of playing, singing, jamming, dancing and listening to folk music.
 There are activities for all levels from non-musician to advanced players, and all ages from mature children through adult are welcome.
 Come and enjoy the friendly, relaxed setting at a beautiful state park.
-Forty-seven different workshops in 8 time-slots cover a wide range of musical styles and interest, from Easy Irish Tunes to African American Spirituals to Try a Ukulele to Gospel Singing, plus much more.
+Forty-seven different workshops in 8 time-slots cover a wide range of musical styles and interest, from Irish Tunes to Pentatonic Scale to Beginning Penny Whistle to Hymn Singing, plus much more.
 Enjoy 2 concerts, a contra and square dance, plus lots of formal and informal opportunities to jam.

 One of the unique features of Greenwood Furnace Folk Gathering is the small size and friendly atmosphere.
 We are all here to learn, share and enjoy the music, and our musical faculty have been chosen to encourage each of us to learn and share in a positive environment.
 Our small workshop size allows for easy interaction with the faculty and each other, to provide a wonderful opportunity to experience and live the music.